MARTIMM/raku-mongodb-driver/README.md

 * Cursor count() needs some more options such as hint.
 * Change die() statements to throw exception objects to notify caller.
 * Keys must be checked for illegal characters when inserting documents.
-* collectionnames must be checked.
-In perl dashes are possible and are accepted by the server.
-In the mongo shell however it is not possible to manipulate these names because it works in a javascript environment which wil see it as a substraction operator.
-Perhaps other things will go wrong too such as running javascript on the server.
 * Tests for connection to non existing server. timeout setting.

 ## CHANGELOG